 Do U.S. expats need to file Colorado state taxes?
 Possibly.
-One thing for sure though, is that all U.S. Citizens and Greencard Holders are required to report their worldwide income to the IRS regardless of where they live and work (just see this post to learn more about that).
+One thing is for sure, all U.S. Citizens and Greencard Holders are required to report their worldwide income to the IRS regardless of where they live and work.

 If you are no longer domiciled (meaning, you don’t consider yourself to have a permanent home in the states that you will return to if your job contract expires) read on.
 If you still are domiciled in Colorado, you will most likely need to file a state return every year!

 Colorado U.S. Tax Guide

 Here’s a simple guide to determine whether you need to file Colorado state taxes:

 Did you live in Colorado for any part of the year?

 - Yes: You will need to file as Part-Year Resident, skip down below

 - No: Continue on

 Did you earn any Colorado sourced income during the year?

 - Yes: File as Non-Resident, skip down below